Anabolic Steroid Rehab Colorado & Addiction Treatment

 Steroids effects and abuse

-Like any other drug, anabolic steroids go through the body’s circulatory system which is connected to the heart and liver.
-Thus, those who abuse the drug may have a high risk of developing heart or liver disease especially when used long-term.
+Like other drugs, anabolic steroids travel through the body’s circulatory system and may affect the heart and the liver.
+People who abuse the drugs may have a high risk of developing heart or liver disease, especially if they used them long term.

-Below are some of the physical effects that happen both for men and women during anabolic steroid use:
+Below are some physical effects that men and women men and women may experience during anabolic steroid use: